AI sustains higher strategic tension than humans in chess

-As a result, the game of chess has been the model system for investigating strategy.
-It has well-defined rules, perfect information, complexity, and rich history as a testbed for both human expertise and artificial intelligence (AI) \cite{shannon1950, simon1992chess, connors2011expertise, puddephatt2003chess}.
-Chess is a competitive game between two white and black players who take turns making moves with a single piece on a board with 8x8 squares, as shown in Figure~\ref{fig:network}.
-Both players start with 16 pieces, and the game aims to capture the enemy's king.
-A key feature that makes the game interesting is the combinatorial explosion in potential moves that prohibits exhaustive calculation, and human players must thus make heuristic decisions about the potential long-term value of moves \cite{simon1992chess}.
+As a result, chess has served as a model system for investigating strategy.
+It has well-defined rules, complexity, and rich history as a testbed for both human expertise and artificial intelligence (AI) \cite{shannon1950, simon1992chess, connors2011expertise, puddephatt2003chess}.
+Chess is a competitive game between two players, white and black, who take turns making moves with a single piece on a board with 8x8 squares as shown in Fig.~\ref{fig:network}.
+Both players start with 16 pieces, and the objective of the game is to capture the enemy's king.
+A key feature that makes the game interesting is the combinatorial explosion in potential moves, which prohibits exhaustive calculation.
+As a result, human players must make heuristic decisions about the possible long-term value of moves \cite{simon1992chess}.
 The nature of the trade-off is shaped by cognitive limitations, psychological pressures, and time constraints, often leading to biased or suboptimal decisions \cite{kiesel2009playing, lane2018chess, kahneman2011thinking}.
-In contrast, modern AI, particularly deep reinforcement learning systems like AlphaZero \cite{alphazero} and Leela Chess Zero \cite{leelachesszero}, display superhuman performance by developing strategies through self-play.
-Their strategies differ significantly from human approaches \cite{silver2017mastering, silver2018general, mendez2023metamorphic}.
-Alongside these, widely used engines like Stockfish \cite{stockfish} rely primarily on brute-force search with handcrafted evaluation functions and deep search trees, incorporating machine learning only marginally.
-In principle, this suggests that the nature of the trade-offs that they need to make are distinct from human players, but there is little characterization of properties that distinguish their gameplay.
+In contrast, modern AI exhibits superhuman performance through two main strategies.
+One class involves deep reinforcement learning systems, such as AlphaZero and Leela Chess Zero, which develop strategies through self-play using deep convolutional neural networks.
+Alongside these, engines like Stockfish combine massive brute-force search trees with NNUE (Efficiently Updatable Neural Networks).
+While Stockfish originally relied on handcrafted evaluation functions, modern versions utilize machine learning to train their evaluation layers, blending classical search efficiency with neural network-based intuition.
+These differences suggest that the trade-offs AI engines make are distinct from those made by human players.
+Still, there is little characterization of the properties that distinguish gameplay.